Antibiotics, usage & over-use

 Overdose

 Signs of overdose are self-evident, vomiting, sleepiness, unable to perch, uncontrollable body movements, unable to hold head up, twitching, sudden death, not eating or drinking, shaking, constant scratching.
 These are signs which can be observed shortly after being overdosed with antibiotics.
-If possible call an avian vet and seek advice but you 'must' be honest with them and explain what you administered also the amount, so they can help.
+If possible call an avian vet, and seek advice but you 'must' be honest with them, and explain what you administered, including the amount, so they can help.

 Where to get it